coderrio/Coderr.Documentation/docs/client/extending/clientlib.md

 }
 ```

 The important thing to remember is that the custom context is only included when `OneTrue.GenerateReport` is invoked from your extension point.
-When exceptions are manually reportet it's typically not used.
+When exceptions are manually reported it's typically not used.
 Thus make sure that you can handle that in your context providers.